rocicorp/diff-server/README.md

 This insight is used by Calvin/FaunaDB to create a strictly serialized CP database.
 Nodes coordinate only to establish transaction order, then run the transactions locally.

 In Replicant we turn the knob further: Nodes do not coordinate to establish order, or for any other reason.
+Instead of coordinating to establish global order, nodes calculate a global order for transactions locally, using a deterministic function of the transaction, its parent, and its parameters (e.g., a hash).
-Instead, nodes gossip transactions asynchronously, whenever they are able to connect.
-Each node calculates the same global order for transactions.

-When a transactions are received out of order, the state of the database is rewound and the transactions are replayed in the correct order.
+Transactions are gossiped between nodes asynchronously, whenever they are able to connect.
+Transactions will be received out of order.
+When this happens, the state of the database is rewound as necessary, and the transactions are replayed in the correct order.

-Consensus is achieved when all (or at least a majority) of known nodes have acknowledged a particular transaction.
+Consensus is achieved when all (or at least a majority) of known nodes have acknowledged up to a particular point in a history of transactions.

 The result is a disconnected DB with casual+ consistency that allows full multikey/multistatement transactions, and no manual conflict resolution required of developers.